-The map below represents a composite of areas that are important to the environmental sustainability of the region.
+The map below represents a composite of the features described on the preceding pages.
 It demonstrates areas that have a high correlation of features such as Primary and Connecting Regional Wildlife Habitat and Natural Resource Protection Corridors, Protected Open Space, Public Water Supply Watersheds and Flood Zones.
 The designation of these areas is also influenced by the land use classes described on the following pages (Innovative and Community).
-The identification of these areas as Sustainable does not preclude land use or policies within these areas that would be considered Innovative or Community based, rather it recommends that Sustainable land uses and policies be a high priority for these areas to ensure the protection and preservation of natural resources for future generations.
+The identification of these areas as Sustainable does not preclude land use or policies within these areas that would be considered Innovative or Community based, rather it recommends that Sustainable land uses and policies be a high priority for these areas.